kmicinski/cis352-s23/syllabus.md

   a challenging line to walk, and thus, we recommend the following
   heuristic: when talking to other students about code, discuss mostly the in-class exercises and participation coding exercises.
+- You may not "hard code" solutions to tests for projects.
+The TAs and professor will audit all student solutions, and use automated static analysis tools, to check for potential hard-coding or other practices that circumvent the spirit of our automated tests--hard-coding solutions is considered a particularly offensive violation and will be immediately reported to the academic integrity board.
 - Cite all help other than the professor, T.A., and required/recommended text (you are allowed to cite those if you wish, but it is not required unless you are specifically told